 Review your car insurance policy to make sure it includes cover for hail damage.

 Does this sound familiar?
 You take out insurance, then set the policy aside, only to forget about it until you need to make a claim.

 Familiar as it might be, treating your insurance this way can lead to unpleasant surprises if (or when) an incident occurs.
 So it pays to review your policy regularly, and to make it a priority to alert your insurance provider of any changes to ensure you’re still fully covered for things like hail damage.

 Many drivers fail to update their policy for their current needs until it’s too late.
 Review your policies anytime they're coming up for renewal, or anytime you have a significant change in circumstances that could impact your policy.

-Need help understanding your current cover or have further questions on protecting your vehicle against hail damage?
+Need help understanding your current cover with Youi or have further questions on protecting your vehicle against hail damage?
 The car insurance specialists at Youi are happy to take a look.
 Contact us today to see how we can help.

 We can insure your car under a Third Party Property Only policy if it has pre-existing hail damage.
 We won't be able to offer any other levels of cover, such as a Comprehensive car insurance policy.
 Before we can look at providing you with a quote for Comprehensive or Third Party Fire & Theft cover, you'll need to have the hail damage completely repaired.